 Pause or postpone

 If you need more time to complete your project, submit a request for approval of this change through Nova (see instructions under “Modify” below).
+You can request a final report due date extension along with approval of your changes.

 Note: If you are unsure of when you will complete the project, it’s okay to let a final report become overdue for the time being, but keep in mind that you will be unable to submit a new application to OAC or receive further grant payments until you have submitted the report.
 In addition, if you are a member of a collective or ad hoc group, the status of your final report may affect the other members’ eligibility to OAC programs.